-Join Gini von Courter for an in-depth discussion in this video Using Mail Merge with Outlook contacts, part of Mail Merge in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Using Mail Merge with Outlook contacts, part of Word 2016: Mail Merge in Depth.

 - [Voiceover] Of the millions of mail merges…completed in Microsoft Word every day,…the vast majority are using name…or name and address information…or name and email information.…Information about people.…The kind of data that Outlook users store…in Microsoft Outlook.…Let's see how easy it to to use Outlook contacts…as a data source for a mail merge.…Here's our letter.…We will be selecting name and address information…to use in the address block…and in body will be the letter and in the greeting…in the areas that we'd previous highlighted because…we're going to replace this text,…Lilah Douglas, 169 Lillian Street,…Villa Grove, Colorado…with an address block and we're going to be…replacing this area with a greeting line.…